This article will explain how to prepare a transfer of units. Please refer to the end of this article if you do not have the Trust Register enabled.

-Depending on the rules of the underlying Trust Deed of the Trust, a unitholder may transfer units to another unitholder or third party with the trustee’s consent.
-This is normally based on the provision that the units have first been offered to other unitholders.
-How the value of the units is set will also be based on the Trust Deed.
+Depending on the rules of the underlying Trust Deed of the Trust, a unitholder may transfer units to another unitholder or third party with the trustee’s consent, subject to the "pre-emption" rights of current unitholders (see below).

-In relation to the seller (transferor) details, you will be asked for the following details:
+In relation to the transferor (seller) details, you will be prompted to provide the following details:

-- Allotment: a dropdown will appear on the current unitholders and allotments in relation to each unitholder.
+- Allotment: this is a drop-down which shows the current unitholders and allotments related to each unitholder

-- State the number of units that are to be transferred.
+- Number: State the number of units that are going to be transferred

-In relation to the buyer (transferee), you will be prompted for the following details:
+In relation to the buyer (transferee), you will be prompted to provide the following details:

-- Name: a dropdown will appear listing the current unitholders as well as ‘new unitholder’.
-If ‘new unitholder’ is chosen, you will be prompted to complete details.
+- Name: a dropdown will appear listing the current unitholders, as well as an option to select ‘new unitholder’.
+If ‘new unitholder’ is chosen, you will be prompted to provide their details.

-- Class: if there is only one class held by the unitholder, the unit class will automatically default, otherwise you will need to choose one.
+- Class: if there is only one class held by the unitholder, the unit class will automatically default to that class.
+Otherwise, you will need to select the appropriate class.

-- Number: if the number does not match the number to be transferred as disclosed in the Transferor details, it will be highlighted in pink as a prompt to reconcile.
+- Number: if the number does not match the number to be transferred as disclosed in the previous tab, it will be highlighted in pink as a prompt to reconcile.

 An estimate screen will then appear outlining the updated position of the unitholding across current and new unitholders.

-If you are continuing, you will then be prompted about how you wish the unit certificates to be reconciled ie:
+You will then be prompted to select how you wish the unit certificates to be reconciled.
+You can either: